Fire Art Guidelines

 Fire Art Safety Team (FAST)

-There are two kinds of FAST personnel: 1) FAST Artist Liaisons work with artists and fire safety liaisons during the pre-event evaluation process, and 2) FAST Leads oversee any burns and/or pyrotechnic shows at the event.
-Take advantage of their knowledge and experience in planning your artwork.
+There are two kinds of FAST personnel: 1) FAST Artist Liaisons work with artists and their fire safety liaisons during the pre-event evaluation process, and 2) FAST Leads oversee any burns and/or pyrotechnic shows at the event.
+Take advantage of their knowledge and experience in planning your fire artwork.

 Fire Art and Event Stipulations